 Christmas in Rock Springs

 The Saturday after Thanksgiving until mid-December, Rock Springs downtown is the perfect place to create holiday memories.
-They offer carriage rides free to the public and you can meet Santa in their downtown gazebo.
-Enjoy the magic of the season while shopping the unique stores and enjoying the holiday cheer.
+They offer carriage rides free to the public, and you can meet Santa in their downtown gazebo.
+Enjoy the magic of the season while shopping in the unique stores and enjoying the holiday cheer.

-Bring the kids to meet St. Nicolas in Downtown Rock Springs at the Gazebo located on the corner of D Street and Broadway Street every Saturday until December 17.
-Not only can your children share what they most want for Christmas, you can enter to win a giant stocking by sharing a photo.
+Bring the kids to meet St. Nicolas in Downtown Rock Springs at the Gazebo on the corner of D Street and Broadway Street every Saturday until December 17.
+Not only can your children share what they most want for Christmas, but you can also enter to win a giant stocking by sharing a photo.

 Christmas in Saratoga